 Formal teaching seminars are held in the mornings of the first seven weeks.
-The afternoons are spent at Prince Henry, Prince of Wales, St. George, St Vincents, Sutherland and Rozelle Hospitals, where small group tutorials, case conferences and video analyses are carried out with academic and clinical staff, and clinical experience is obtained.
+The afternoons are spent at Prince Henry, Prince of Wales, St. George, St Vincent's, Sutherland and Rozelle Hospitals, where small group tutorials, case conferences and video analyses are carried out with academic and clinical staff, and clinical experience is obtained.
 Attachments to liaison psychiatry teams are organized so that students receive the appropriate teaching of skills related to general hospital patients.
 Visits to appropriate community facilities are organized.

 Assessment: A written examination is conducted on the first day of the eighth week, and viva voca examinations are carried out on the remaining mornings of the week.
+A liaison psychiatry report is also part of the assessment.